 Book your posture rehabilitation

-Book your Initial Consultation appointment to see posture expert Dr Michael Durtnall for examination for your neuromusculoskeletal and postural diagnosis.
-Michael works closely with his experienced team of specialist master physiotherapists to retrain the brain's postural settings, using frequent repetition of precise postural-exercises to correct and rebalance muscles involved in scoliosis by mobilising all the joints, muscles, ligaments and fascia affected by scoliosis or poor posture.
+Book your Initial Consultation appointment to see posture expert Michael Durtnall for examination for your neuromusculoskeletal and postural diagnosis.
+Michael works closely with his multidisciplinary team of specialist master physiotherapists to retrain the brain's postural settings, using frequent repetition of precise postural-exercises to correct and rebalance muscles, by mobilising all the joints, muscles, ligaments and fascia affected by scoliosis or poor posture.

-Choose your treatment appointments from early mornings to late evenings and Saturday mornings at our Back and Neck pain, Scoliosis Treatment and Posture Rehabilitation Clinics EC2, W1 and W8.
+Choose your treatment appointments from early mornings to late evenings and Saturday mornings at our Back and Neck pain, and Posture Rehabilitation Clinics EC2, W1 and W8.

 Book online 24/7 here or email email@example.com or talk to Alexandra or Lucie on +44 (0)207 937 8978 8am to 8pm